shadow-robot/ethercat_driver/dexterous_hand_driver/README.md

 * Make sure that the correct motor mapping for your type of hand is hardcoded in common_edc_ethercat_protocol.h.
 You can check which one by looking in the general_info.yaml for you hand.
 See the URL for the right hand template here https://github.com/shadow-robot/sr_hand_config/blob/master/sr_hand_config/Template_ER/general_info.yaml#L26.
 You will need to check the URL for you hand based on its serial number.

 * Joint calibration.
 Make sure that you hardcode the correct calibration values for your hand in the file `calibration.h`.
 You can read these values from your hand config on github.
 See the URL for the right hand template here https://github.com/shadow-robot/sr_hand_config/blob/master/sr_hand_config/Template_ER/calibrations/calibration.yaml.
 You will need to check the URL for you hand based on its serial number.

+## What is not supported in this version
+* Hands with product ID 0240 (with an IMU)
+* Combined calibration of two joints (instead, two sets of single joint calibrations will have to be extracted from the provided combined calibration)